trivalleycoders-org/rotary-club/doc/rds_guide.md

 ![create_app](rdstut_step1.png)

-After creating the app, select it if it isn't already.
 Click on the "Actions" drop-down in the top right and select "Create environment".
 For our purposes we will choose "Web server environment."

 ![choose_environment](rdstut_step2.png)